nir/jupylet/README.md

 for his endless help in the trenches of OpenGL programming.
 * [Alban Fichet](https://afichet.github.io/) - For kindly licensing his
 sound visualizer Shadertoy as CC BY 4.0 license.

+## What's New in Version 0.8.8

+* Support for Python 3.9.

 ## What's New in Version 0.8.7